MQTTCool/auth-hook-example/README.md

-# MQTT.Cool - Authentication and Authorization Demo - Java Hook
+#  Authentication and Authorization Demo - Java Hook

-The **MQTT.Cool Authentication and Authorization Demo** is a simple example illustrating *authentication* and *authorization* mechanisms when an *external Web/Application Server* is involved in the process.
+The **Authentication and Authorization Demo** is a simple example illustrating *authentication* and *authorization* mechanisms when an *external Web/Application Server* is involved in the process.